 Construction zones have a reputation for being hazardous for a good reason: they are.
 In this way, Construction workers are at risk of being struck by objects or construction equipment, unguarded machinery, slip and falls, and falling from significant heights, along with a myriad of other hazards.

 According to a 2020 report performed by the U.S. Bureau of Labor Statistics, 17 construction trade workers lost their lives to such hazards.
 So, this means 17 workers never saw their loved ones again, unaware that they were saying their last “goodbye” that morning before heading off to work.

-If you have been a victim or lost a family member to a construction accident, know that you are not alone.
+If you have been a victim or lost a family member to a New Jersey construction accident, know that you are not alone.
 With over $1.1 million in construction accident settlements for our clients, the law office of Varcadipane & Pinnisi, PC includes certified civil litigation trial attorneys, placing you in good hands if your case goes to trial.

 In the most recent study performed by the Occupational Safety and Health Administration (OSHA), the construction industry is responsible for one in five worker deaths each year.